MechanicalRock/mechanicalrock.github.io/_posts/2024-11-05-dynamic-tables.markdown

 Dynamic Tables just made more sense.
 They work directly in SQL, can still be version-controlled, and offer easy refresh options.
 This approach kept things flexible and simple without needing more tools.

+# Issues and Concerns

+TODO: Limitations

+Limited visibility of Dynamic Tables failures (such as upstream sources) - this can be worked around by running a scheduled task to review dynamic tables logs (at additional overheads)

+Dynamic Tables don't support self-merges or window functions (this will result in a Dynamic Table always doing a full refresh, as opposed to an incremental refresh)

 # Takeaways

 Switching to Snowflake Dynamic Tables has been a game-changer.